tarsmachine/tarsmachine.github.io/index.md

 ---

-### Insights
+### Insights from Building A 'Digital Brain' on Github for 2 Years

 > Some people on Github love to follow the update of my digital memories project (screenshots, pdfs, audios...), and clone it to their account.

 > My digital memories's staring-forking ratio is as high as the most popular repos on Github.

----

-### How do i get it

 I started my '[digital brain](https://github.com/allenleein/knowledge-base)' project on Github 2 Years Ago, without any promotion, people there:

 1. Love to clone my project and follow the updates
 2. [Thank me](https://imgur.com/a/PiVlCoW) for easy to navigate folders and files of my project
-3. Tell me they love my original project idea: 'decentralize my brain to a network of brains’.
+3. Tell me they love my original project idea: 'decentralize my brain to a network of brains’

+> 'My project's staring-forking ratio is as high as the most popular repos on Github
+>
+> My project: +13%
+> The most popular repo on Github: +13.8%

+*Staring-forking ratio: for every 10 people who star a project, at least 1 of them will clone it to their account